zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

   - RAILS_ENV=test bundle exec rails assets:precompile
 ```

-So I am using my image created before to instantiate a container and run my
-build script inside.
+So we are using the previously created image to host the build.

-I have added to my project a `config/database.gitlab` to replace the original
+We should add to the project a `config/database.gitlab` to replace the original
-config and use the right host, username and password to connect to my database.
+database config and use custom host and credential to connect to postgres

-The database is mounted by the service config
+container booted by the GitlabCI.

 ```yaml
   services: